Business Payroll Loans

 Credit scores provide evidence of previous borrowing habits.
 A good credit history shows you've responsibly managed funds and can result in a more favorable annual percentage rate (APR).

-Applicants with good credit are seen as lower risk and have access to some of the most competitive loan products in the marketplace.
-That said, all types of credit scores can be approved for financing.
+Applicants with good credit are considered lower risk and have access to some of the most competitive loan products in the marketplace.
+That said, approval for financing is possible for all types of credit scores.
 A less favorable credit score may result in a higher interest rate.
-It's also worth noting that your business credit score will matter more than your personal credit score since you're taking out a business loan.
+It's also worth noting that your business credit score usually matters more than your personal credit score, since you're taking out a business loan rather than a personal loan.

 What Lenders Look for in Payroll Loan Applications